-An applicant is considered for admissions as a regular student to a graduate program if s/he meets the following minimum admission requirements:
+An applicant is considered for admissions as a regular student to a graduate program if s/ he meets the following minimum admission requirements:

-- An undergraduate average of at least 80 percent (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative average of at least 75 percent (or standardized equivalent) for all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning are required.
-In the Maroun Semaan Faculty of Engineering and Architecture and the Interfaculty Graduate Environmental Sciences Program (IGESP), an average of at least 80 percent is required for the last two years of undergraduate study or its equivalent at AUB or other universities as determined by the Faculty. - Students who hold a minor in a field of specialization with at least an 80 percent average may be considered for admission as regular students in that field. - General GRE or GMAT test scores may be required in the specific department/program/track.
-Scores up to five years old will be accepted in most programs requiring the GMAT or GRE scores.
-No minimum test score is required, but departments may set minimum required scores [refer to the specific program for more information]. - At least two letters of recommendation are required. - A detailed statement of purpose (around 400-500 words) for each choice (major or concentration) indicating the purpose for pursuing graduate study in the particular field at AUB, and specifying the applicant's research interests and/or practical experience in the field is required - Additional requirements that are specific to each graduate program as included in the department or program listings exist/are needed - Applicants to any graduate program other than AUB graduates and graduates of recognized colleges or universities in North America, Great Britain, Australia, and New Zealand, must demonstrate proficiency in the English language.
-For additional information, refer to ELPR on page 40.
+- An undergraduate average of at least 3.3 (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative average of at least 3.0 (or standardized equivalent) for all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning are required.
+In the Maroun Semaan Faculty of Engineering and Architecture and the Interfaculty Graduate Environmental Sciences Program (IGESP), an average of at least 3.3 is required for the last two years of undergraduate study or its equivalent at AUB or other universities as determined by the faculty. - Students who hold a minor in a field of specialization with at least a 3.3 may be considered for admission as regular students in that field. - At least two letters of recommendation are required. - A detailed statement of purpose (around 400-500 words) for each choice (major or concentration) indicating the purpose for pursuing graduate study in the particular field at AUB, and specifying the applicant's research interests and/or practical experience in the field is required. - Additional requirements may exist that are specific to each graduate program as included in the department or program listings

 In selecting students to the master's program, the Faculty Graduate Studies Committee recognizes other evidence of achievement-whenever present-such as research potential or experience, work experience, publications, or other creative work or scholarly activity.
-In considering such criteria, the Graduate Studies Committee of the Faculty will, in some cases, give serious consideration to departmental recommendations for admission to applicants who do not meet the minimum requirements of the undergraduate grade point average indicated above but instead have presented clear evidence of creative activity and academic potential.
-Departments must present to the Faculty Graduate Studies Committee a justification of such admission recommendations.
+In considering such criteria, the Graduate Studies Committee of the faculty will, in some cases, give serious consideration to departmental recommendations for admission to applicants who do not meet the minimum requirements of the undergraduate grade point average indicated above but instead have presented clear evidence of creative activity and academic potential.
+Departments must present to the faculty Graduate Studies Committee a justification of such admission recommendations.
 The Graduate Studies Committee will review these cases and will make its final recommendation to the dean on a case-by-case basis.